-Vittorio Emanuele Monument Rome
+Vittorio Emanuele Monument (The Altar of the Fatherland) Rome

 The National Monument of Victor Emmanuel the 2nd.
 This very large and impressive monument, often known as “Il Vittoriano”, is dedicated to the unification of Italy.